runlikeforrestgump/emacs/README.md

   <dd>Launch Emacs and then load the specified file.</dd>

   <dt><dfn>emacs +LINE_NUMBER FILENAME</dfn></dt>
-  <dd>Launch Emacs, load the specified file, and then move point to the specified line number in that file.</dd>
+  <dd>Launch Emacs, load the specified file, and then move point to the specified line number in the specified file.</dd>

   <dt><dfn>emacs +LINE_NUMBER:COLUMN_NUMBER FILENAME</dfn></dt>
-  <dd>Launch Emacs, load the specified file, and then move the cursor to the specified column number on the specified line number in that file.</dd>
+  <dd>Launch Emacs, load the specified file, and then move the cursor to the specified column number on the specified line number in the specified file.</dd>
 </dl>

-You'll only see the last file that you specified; however, the other files will also have been loaded and are available in the buffer list.

 The optional <code>+LINE_NUMBER:COLUMN_NUMBER</code> applies only to the next file specified.

+If you specify more than one file, then you'll only see the last file that you specified; however, the other files will also have been loaded and are available in the buffer list.

 # Most Important Things to Know First